Mindy Mathewson just experienced every mother's worst nightmare.

 "He followed me to the hospital, helped me carry my things into the [ER], offered to hold my son while I filled out paperwork, gave my son a stuffed toy truck, and was helping to comfort him by talking to him and giving him high fives," Mathewson wrote on the Woodbury County Sheriff's Office's Facebook page.

 MUST-SEE: A Cop Pulled Over a Couple for Speeding, But the Surprise They Had for Him Turned Him Into a Super-Hero

 Mathewson's heartwarming post is a nice reminder that police officers are human, too.

-For more good deeds by first responders, click through the photos in the gallery below.
+For more stories of first responders who've gone above and beyond, swipe through the photos in the gallery below.